 Charged with Manufacturing or Distribution Within 1,000 Feet of School Property?

-Elements of Offense.
-In addition to proving Drug Distribution, the prosecutor must establish two elements to obtain a school zone conviction under N.J.S.A.
+In addition to proving drug distribution, the prosecutor must establish two elements to obtain a school zone conviction under N.J.S.A.
 2C:35-7.
 First, the conduct must occur on school property or within 1,000 feet of an elementary school, secondary school, or school board.
-Second, the area must be regularly and actually used for "school purposes".
-Both of these elements must to demonstrated by the prosecution in order for an accused to be convicted of this offense.
+Second, the area must be regularly and actually used for “school purposes.”
+Both of these elements must be demonstrated by the prosecution in order for an accused to be convicted of this offense.

-School Zone Map.
 In accordance with N.J.S.A.
 2C:35-7(f), the prosecution should present a map establishing that the conduct occurred within the 1,000 foot zone.
-The related map is only valid for this purpose if it was approved by resolution or ordinance of the municipal or county governing body as a drug free zone.
+The related map is only valid for this purpose if it was approved as a drug free zone by resolution or ordinance of the municipal or county governing body.

-Lack of Knowledge Irrelevent.
 This law is what is commonly referred to as a strict liability statute that imposes criminal liability irrespective of intent.
-An accused does not have to possess an intention or even knowledge that the Marijuana, Cocaine, Heroin or any other CDS is being sold in a prohibited zone.
+An accused does not have to possess an intention or even knowledge that the marijuana, cocaine, heroin or any other CDS is being sold in a prohibited zone.
 If the sale or attempt to sell occurred in the school zone, this suffices under the statute.

-Penalties & Sentence.
-The of jail exposure for a violation of 2C:35-7 depends on the Degree of Offense to which an accused is convicted.
-A First Degree charge carries 10-20 years in prison, a Second Degree triggers 5-10 years of imprisonment, and a Third Degree results in imposition of 0-5 years in jail.
+The jail exposure for a violation of 2C:35-7 depends on the degree of offense to which an accused is convicted.
+A first-degree charge carries 10-20 years in prison, a second-degree charge triggers 5-10 years of imprisonment, and a third-degree charge results in imposition of 0-5 years in jail.
 A conviction under this section also exposes a defendant to a fine of up to $150,000.

 If you would like additional information, attorneys can be reached 24/7 at 1-877-450-8301.